Zoomdata/sample-app-acmelending/README.md

 # zd-data-app-01

-This is an advanced data app example that uses the Zoomdata SDK v2.2 to query the Lending Club datasource hosted by a Zoomdata instance at pubsdk.zoomdata.com.
+This is an advanced data app example that uses the Zoomdata SDK v2.0 to query the Lending Club datasource hosted by a Zoomdata instance at pubsdk.zoomdata.com.

 Try this application live at https://developer.zoomdata.com/sample/acmelending.
 Use the following credentials:
 ```
 user: zoomdata
 pass: zoomdata
 ```

+Use the 2.2 branch in repo when pointing to Zoomdata v2.2.
+Use the master branch when pointing to Zoomdata v2.3.0.

 ## Installation